WordPress/gutenberg/docs/extensibility.md

 - `getSaveContent.extraProps`: A filter that applies to all blocks returning a WP Element in the `save` function.
 This filter is used to add extra props to the root element of the `save` function.
 For example: to add a className, an id, or any valid prop for this element.
 It receives the current props of the `save` element, the block Type and the block attributes as arguments.

-- `BlockEdit`: Used to filter the block's `edit` function receiving the WP element returned from the original block `edit` element.
+- `BlockEdit`: Used to modify the block's `edit` component.
+It receives the original block `edit` component and returns a new wrapped component.

 **Example**